 There was a time in my life when I wanted to ask this beautiful woman out on a date but almost didn’t.
 The reason for my hesitancy had nothing to do with my level of interest (which was high), it was simply because of the potential for complications due to the fact that we worked together.
 It isn’t always the best policy to date someone you work with.
 The reasons are fairly obvious.
-It is all fun and games when things go well but, when things go wrong and you still have to show up each day and work together productively and professionally well, it is hard.
-It is awkward.
-In the case of Lindsey Buckingham and Stevie Nicks of Fleetwood Mac, it leads to songs like, “Go Your On Way”.
+It is all fun and games when things go well but, when things go wrong and you still have to show up each day and work together it can be hard.
+If nothing else, it can be awkward.
+In the case of Lindsey Buckingham and Stevie Nicks of Fleetwood Mac, it leads to songs like “Go Your On Way”.

-When you watch the video, you will note the physical distance that Nicks keeps from Buckingham throughout the performance and, as well, you can note the intensity with which Buckingham plays his guitar.
+When you watch the video, you will note the physical distance that Nicks keeps from Buckingham throughout the performance.
+As well, note the intensity with which Buckingham plays his guitar.
 There is a lot of emotional baggage on view.
-Some people like to watch the suffering of others, I suppose, because it gives them a feeling of superiority; in that, their life may not be great but, at least, it isn’t as publicly bad as what is transpiring on stage.
+I suppose that some people like to watch the suffering of others because it gives them a feeling of superiority.
+Maybe that is why audiences always reacted positively whenever Fleetwood Mac played this song.
+They knew that their lives may not be great but, at least, it isn’t as publicly bad as what is transpiring on stage.
 For me, I find this hard to watch.
 I can’t imagine ever getting to the point in my relationship with my wife that I would want to punish her in such a public way, night after night.
 For such a popular song, it is as disturbing as any song on this entire list could possibly be.
 Watch the video, if you wish.
-If you have your own wounds that haven’t yet healed then, may I kindly suggest, that you take a pass.
+If you have your own wounds that haven’t yet healed may I kindly suggest that you take a pass.
 Some of the biggest songs contain some of the saddest stories.
 “Go Your Own Way” is one of those songs.

 Fleetwood Mac have their own website that can be found here.

-Thanks to KEXP for supporting good music since their inception as a radio station.
+Thanks to Rolling Stone Magazine for supporting good music since their inception as a rock’s pre-eminent music publication.
 A link to their great website can be found here.